Abhinav-1703/Project-Kaipulla/README.md

 # Project-Kaipulla
-# Project-Kaipulla
-#Hand Gesture Controlled Robot Using MPU6050 and ESPs
+#Hand Gesture Controlled Robot Using Mpu6050 And Esps
 This repository contains the code and schematics for a hand gesture controlled robot using the MPU6050 accelerometer and two ESP microcontrollers.
 The project aims to control the movement of a robot by sensing the orientation of the user's hand.

 #Hardware Requirements